levy5434/ImageAPI/README.md

 (env)$ python manage.py makemigrations
 (env)$ python manage.py migrate
 ```
-If DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD was set in env file you can create superuser by using:
+If DJANGO_SUPERUSER_USERNAME and DJANGO_SUPERUSER_PASSWORD was set in .env file you can create superuser by using:
 ```
 (env)$ python manage.py shell < "utils/create_superuser.py"
 ```